GeoIPRadar-com/Laravel-GeoIP/CONTRIBUTING.md

 1. Create a new provider class in `src/Providers/`
 2. Extend `AbstractProvider`
-3. Implement the `GeoIPProviderInterface`
+3. Implement the `IPProviderInterface`
-4. Add the provider to `GeoIPManager::PROVIDERS`
+4. Add the provider to `IPManager::PROVIDERS`
-5. Add configuration in `config/geoip.php`
+5. Add configuration in `config/ip.php`
 6. Add tests for the new provider
 7. Update README.md